Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

 where $F \in \reals^{p\times q}$ is the \emph{factor loading matrix} and $D \in \reals^{p\times p}$ is a diagonal matrix representing `idiosyncratic' or asset-specific risk.
 The number of risk factors $q$ is typically much less than the number of assets $p$.
-Factor model form is widely used in practice, both to ease the statistical burden of estimating $p^2$ entries in $\Sigma$ and to ease the computational burden of dealing with a full $p \times p$ matrix.
+(The factor model form is widely used in practice.)

 This problem can be converted in the standard way into an SOCP:

 with variables $z \in \reals^p$, $t \in \reals$, $s \in \reals$, $u \in \reals$, and $v \in \reals$.
 This can be transformed into standard form \eqref{e-coneprob} in turn.